canonical/github-runner-image-builder-operator/src-docs/image.py.md

 ) → None
 ```

-Update the relation data if image exists for according cloud supplied by the relation         data.
+Update relation data for each cloud coming from image requires side of relation.